-In Fundamental Management Policy formulated by the Board of Directors, our company has set the following Management Vision and Basic Vision of Group Management.
+In Fundamental Management Policy formulated by the Board of Directors, Nomura Holdings, Inc. (the "Company" or "NHI") has set the following Management Vision and Basic Vision of Group Management.

 Fundamental Management Policy of Nomura Holdings, Inc.

 (Management Vision)

 Nomura Group's management vision is to enhance its corporate value by deepening society's trust in the firm and increasing satisfaction of stakeholders, including that of shareholders and clients.